-Routing traffic for a domain in Route 53 to an Amazon Lightsail container service
+Route traffic for a domain in Route 53 to a Lightsail container service

 Note